ZECHEESELORD/buh/docs/player-data.md

 Each player sits inside the `players` collection.
 The `meta` chunk tracks first and last joins plus the latest username; `statistics` carries playtime seconds; `inventory` holds the menu item and the stash payload.

 Leveling:
-Progression XP lives at `progression.xp` as a long.
-Levels are derived from XP on demand using the server curve; missing values default to zero.
+Progression XP lives at `progression.xp` as a long and prestige lives at `progression.prestige` as an int.
+Levels derive from XP on demand using the server curve; missing values default to zero.
+Each prestige tops out at Level 200, then XP resets to zero when prestige increments.

 Biome Tracker:
 We now record the first moment a player steps into each biome, vanilla or datapack.
 The path shape is `travel.biomes.<biome key>` with the value as the ISO 8601 instant from `Instant#toString()`.
 Keys come straight from `Biome#getKey().asString()`, so custom identifiers land untouched.